 We can resonate with the spark by aligning ourselves with the principles of Noguchi Taiso, which proposes that movement is the natural result of a spark from within ourselves or from earth.
 Once the spark arises, the body reacts naturally.
 The muscles act as sensors not actors.¹ If we manage to simply let ourselves react, to embrace gravity, and our body weight, we may find that we will become more energy-efficient and fluid, which will inadvertently put us into a state of nurture or sustainability.

 An impulse or shock can affect the body either in succession, e.g. from one part of the body to the other like a wave, or instantaneously like a whole-body shock.

 Exercise 1: Isolated Impulse

 Limit the shock or sudden movement to just one part of the body, e.g. shoulder or left cheek.
 While walking or in a tame state, try suddenly contracting the muscle(s) that pertain to one tiny part of the body.
 One could even think of a fly landing on a part of the body and the body response that results.

-Exercise 1: Shock Training
+Exercise 2: Shock Training

-Exercise 2: Cheap Jump Scare
+Exercise 3: Cheap Jump Scene

 Like the first exercise, when there is a sensitive moment of attention where one is either frozen or in slow movement, suddenly run savagely directly toward the audience either on two feet or as a quadruped.
 Option to suddenly freeze again once almost reaching the audience.